-¶4-All delegates shall pledge themselves to their district assemblies that they will stay until the close of the General Assembly, unless called home by sickness or death.
+¶3-All delegates shall pledge themselves to their district assemblies that they will stay until the close of the General Assembly, unless called home by sickness or death.

-Section 105, ¶1-The General Assembly shall meet quadrennially on the second Tuesday of June, at 7:30

-I'.
-M., at such place as may be fixed by the General Board, notice of which shall be given not less than one year in advance of the time of meeting of said General Assembly (Section 127, ¶15).
+Section 105, ¶1-The General Assembly shall meet quadrennially on the first Tuesday of September, at 7:30 P. M., at such place as may be fixed by the General Board, notice of which shall be given not less than one year in advance of the time of meeting of said General Assembly.

-¶2-In case there be need of a special session of the General Assembly between regular sessions, the General Superintendent shall call such a special session when authorized to do so by a two-thirds vote of the General Board (Section 113, ¶6), (Section 127, ¶16).
+¶2-In case there be need of a special session of the General Assembly between regular sessions, the General Superintendent, with the advice and consent of the General Board, may call such a meeting.
+Three-fourths of the General Board must sanction the call.